State jobs, programs on chopping block

 Budget development documents uploaded to the Office and Planning and Budget website show the extent of why lawmakers are worried.
 Eleven state departments specifically requested staff reductions, freezing of vacant positions or staff furloughs to reduce costs.

-The documents outline budget reduction — and increase — requests which the governor’s office will use to create their own recommendations.
+The documents outline budget reduction — and increase — requests which the governor’s office will use to create its recommendations.
 Lawmakers will then use those recommendations to draft and finalize appropriations bills.

 Some departments do not specify what exactly is being cut and only list "4% reduction" without saying exactly how they would reduce spending to satisfy the governor's mandate.